-- Step 1 Expand InfiniBand in the Tree frame. - Step 2 Select the Subnet Managers branch.
+Step 1 Expand InfiniBand in the Tree frame.

+Step 2 Select the Subnet Managers branch.

+The Subnet Managers table appears in the View frame.

-- Step 3 Click the radio button next to the subnet manager that you want to delete, and then click Delete. - Step 4 Click OK.
+Step 3 Click the radio button next to the subnet manager that you want to delete, and then click Delete .

+Step 4 Click OK .